 Further information can be obtained from the Consular Section of the U.S. Embassy in Panama, Unit 9100, DPO AA 34002, Tel: (507) 317-5332, Fax: (507) 317-5278, or at http://panama.usembassy.gov/.

-U.S. citizens may enter Panama with a valid passport (min.
-6 months) and a return airline ticket, and are automatically authorized to stay in the country for 180 days as tourist.
-The 180 day period is nonrenewable.
-An old tourist card requirement was eliminated.
-There are three types of visas available to businesspersons wishing to spend extended periods of time in Panama:
+U.S. citizens may enter Panama with a passport that does not expire for at least three months from the date of entry and a return airline ticket.
+They are automatically authorized to stay in the country for 180 days as a tourist.
+The 180-day period is nonrenewable.
+There is no tourist card requirement.
+Travelers should be ready to show that they are carrying “sufficient funds,” which is $500 or travelers’ checks.
+Travelers are not often asked and sometimes a credit card or display of wealth is enough, but failure to show funds if asked can result in refusal of entry.
+There are visas available to businesspersons wishing to spend extended periods of time in Panama:

 There are other business related residency permits available, some related to special zones such as the “Panama – Pacific Area”; the “City of Knowledge”; “Export Processing Zones”; and for “Call Centers.”

-There is a US$ 40 departure tax on leaving the country.
-This is usually charged in the airline ticket.
+There is a $40 departure tax on leaving the country.
+This charge is usually built into the return fare of the airline ticket.

 U.S. Citizens are subject to Panamanian law when visiting Panama and penalties for possession, use and trafficking in illegal drugs are severe.